daniel-birket/markdown-mode-texinfo/README.md

 markdown-mode-texinfo
 =====================

-Texinfo-format manual for [Jason Blevins][]' [Emacs Markdown Mode][]

-This project is an alternative manual for Jason Blevins' `markdown-mode` extension to [Emacs][] in `info` format.
+This project is an alternative, info-format manual for [Jason Blevins][]' [Markdown Mode][] extension to [Emacs][].

-Status: 1st draft is complete, but not yet reviewed by another.
-Please comment.
-Thank you.
+Status: Updated for `markdown-mode` version 2.3.
+Not yet reviewed.

-[Texinfo][], the documentation format of the Emacs manual and other [GNU project documentation][], while much more complex and arcane than [markdown][], excels at creating documentation for Emacs.
-In particular, it allows for extensive indexing, allowing the user to quickly find indexed information with the Emacs info reader by pressing 'i' while reading the file.
+[Texinfo][], the documentation format of the Emacs manual and other [GNU project documentation][], while quite arcane compared to the simplicity of [markdown][], was designed to create indexed documentation usable from within Emacs.

 The Texinfo-format manual is compiled into info-format, which is compatible with both Emacs' `info` reader and the command line [info][] command.
 Type `$ make info`.

-The Makefile includes commands to install the .info file into the directory with your other emacs info files.
-You must update the file locations in the Makefile for your system.
-Type `$ make install`.
+You may type `$ make install` to install the .info file into the directory with your other emacs info files, but you must first update the file locations in the Makefile to match your system.

-The Texinfo-format manual can also be compiled into HTML, PDF, ePub and other formats - even markdown.
+This Texinfo-format manual can also be compiled into HTML, PDF, ePub and other formats - even markdown.
 Type `make` or `make help` for options.